demjhonsilver/demjhonsilver/README.md

 </p>

 - 👏 Hi, I’m Demjhon Silver
-- 💻 I’m interested in PHP, JavaScript, TypeScript, NodeJS, Laravel, NextJS, NuxtJS, React, Vue and Ruby.
+- 💻 I’m interested in PHP, JavaScript, NodeJS, Laravel, NextJS, NuxtJS, React, Vue and Ruby.
 - 🐾 I’m currently learning for mobile app with React Native & Flutter 📱
 - 💁 If you'd like to work together to enhance any of the repositories I've created, don't hesitate to reach out – consider it your playground!